 And online counseling works at least as well as office-based counseling.

-Below, we discuss the features and benefits that make online counseling an excellent alternative to traditional, office-based counseling for mental health issues.
+Below, I discuss the features and benefits that make online counseling an excellent alternative to traditional, office-based counseling for mental health issues.

 A study conducted by the University of California found BetterHelp to be just as effective as traditional, in-office counseling.
 (12)